Since

 Museum Exchange Program and Documentary.
 A limited display is

-given, but do not miss Nobel Prize Winner Rigoberta Menchu Tum's call
+given.
+Do not miss Nobel Prize Winner Rigoberta Menchu Tum's call

 for language classes